dalong0514/readnotes/20210201读书笔记/2021037The-Feynman-Lectures-on-Physics-PartAR00.md

 ### 0103. 主题卡 —— 量子动力学

 In the years before 1920, the picture of space as a three-dimensional space, and of time as a separate thing, was changed by Einstein, ﬁrst into a combination which we call space-time, and then still further into a curved space-time to represent gravitation.
 So the「stage」is changed into space-time, and gravitation is presumably a modiﬁcation of space-time.
 Then it was also found that the rules for the motions of particles were incorrect.
-The mechanical rules of「inertia」and「forces」are wrong — Newton’s laws are wrong — in the world of atoms.
+The mechanical rules of「inertia」and「forces」are wrong — Newton's laws are wrong — in the world of atoms.
 Instead, it was discovered that things on a small scale behave nothing like things on a large scale.
 That is what makes physics diﬃcult — and very interesting.
 It is hard because the way things behave on a small scale is so「unnatural」; we have no direct experience with it.
 Here things behave like nothing we know of, so that it is impossible to describe this behavior in any other than analytic ways.
 It is diﬃcult, and takes a lot of imagination.

 Quantum mechanics has many aspects.
 In the ﬁrst place, the idea that a particle has a deﬁnite location and a deﬁnite speed is no longer allowed; that is wrong.
 To give an example of how wrong classical physics is, there is a rule in quantum mechanics that says that one cannot know both where something is and how fast it is moving.
 The uncertainty of the momentum and the uncertainty of the position are complementary, and the product of the two is bounded by a small constant.
 We can write the law like this: `ΔxΔp ≥ h/2π`, but we shall explain it in more detail later.
-This rule is the explanation of a very mysterious paradox: if the atoms are made out of plus and minus charges, why don’t the minus charges simply sit on top of the plus charges (they attract each other) and get so close as to completely cancel them out?
+This rule is the explanation of a very mysterious paradox: if the atoms are made out of plus and minus charges, why don't the minus charges simply sit on top of the plus charges (they attract each other) and get so close as to completely cancel them out?
 Why are atoms so big?
 Why is the nucleus at the center with the electrons around it?
 It was ﬁrst thought that this was because the nucleus was so big; but no, the nucleus is very small.
 An atom has a diameter of about 10^-8 cm.
 The nucleus has a diameter of about 10^-13 cm.

 If we had an atom and wished to see the nucleus, we would have to magnify it until the whole atom was the size of a large room, and then the nucleus would be a bare speck which you could just about make out with the eye, but very nearly all the weight of the atom is in that inﬁnitesimal nucleus.
 What keeps the electrons from simply falling in?
 This principle: If they were in the nucleus, we would know their position precisely, and the uncertainty principle would then require that they have a very large (but uncertain) momentum, i.e., a very large kinetic energy.
 With this energy they would break away from the nucleus.
 They make a compromise: they leave themselves a little room for this uncertainty and then jiggle with a certain amount of minimum motion in accordance with this rule.
 (Remember that when a crystal is cooled to absolute zero, we said that the atoms do not stop moving, they still jiggle.
 Why?
 If they stopped moving, we would know where they were and that they had zero motion, and that is against the uncertainty principle.
 We cannot know where they are and how fast they are moving, so they must be continually wiggling in there!)